ooglon/ooglon-ui/Readme.md

 Add real links to main-menu.

-Ajustar cores de background e foreground em default-theme (usar algum tema light/dark como referência)

-Confirmar se fontFamily está sendo aplicado no iOS.
+Adjust default-theme background and foreground colors (search for a good design as reference).

+Confirm if fontFamily is being applied for iOS.

+Add App screenshots to readme :)